Russ Harvey Consulting - Computer and Internet Services

 Changing Interfaces Disconcerting to Users

 Constant change in the Windows interface is something that characterizes Windows 10 compared to earlier versions of Windows where the familiar layout was stable for 10 years while still receiving security fixes.
+This trend has accelerated with the release of Windows 11.

 Legacy capabilities can be removed with the next feature update.
 While this may break some functions, it also opens up the ability to adapt very quickly to emerging technologies.